-Until two years pass by like two days; and you suddenly find yourself getting pissed off at whoever might have purchased the last Mounds bar in the vending machine three floors below your oddly decorated blue cubicle you were taking a quick dinner break from.
+Until three years later when you find yourself mentally swearing at whoever purchased the last Mounds candy bar in the vending machine three floors below your oddly decorated blue cubicle you were taking a quick dinner break from.

 What does my corporate burnout have to do with dream burnout?
 It’s all burnout.
 Don’t trade one prison for another.

 Thinking every day is a bad day.

-The majority of your day is spent on tasks you find either mind-numbingly dull or overwhelming.
+The majority of your day is spent on tasks you find mind-numbingly dull or overwhelming.

 You feel like nothing you do makes a difference or is appreciated.

-I think that just sounds like life as a mom of a teenager.
+I think that reads like life as a mom of a teenager.

 Burnout is a state of emotional, mental, and physical exhaustion caused by excessive and prolonged stress.
 It occurs when you feel overwhelmed and unable to meet constant demands.
 As the stress continues, you begin to lose the interest or motivation that led you to take on a certain role in the first place.